lsp-plugins/lsp-plugins/README.txt

       -v, --verbose         Output additional information from tests

-Each test has fully-qualified name separated by dot symbols, tests from different spaces (utest, ptest, mtest) can have same fully-qualified name.
+Each test has fully-qualified name separated by dot symbols, tests from different test spaces (utest, ptest, mtest) may have similar fully-qualified names.

 To obtain a list of all unit tests we can issue:
   .build/lsp-plugins-test utest --list